 Pinecones or Sugar Cones have great texture!

-Wildlife are always fun.
+Wildlife is always in.

 We can’t forget about extra candles!